marco-a/buffered-object/README.md

 })
 ```

-## Does this work with deeply nested objects / arrays?
+It even works with deeply nested properties and arrays!

-Yes.

 ## Can I use this in the browser?

 Yes, just use [browserify](http://npmjs.com/browserify) or [webpack](http://npmjs.com/webpack).

-## Why do you not use an options parameter instead?

-Because it is inconvenient and not flexible enough.

-The class is completely independent with this design.